abbbbbv/whale_flow_bot/README.md

 This repo consists of three main components:

 1. **Whale Alert Scraper**
-   Uses Selenium with a headless Firefox browser to scrape large crypto transaction alerts (whale alerts) from [Nitter's Whale Alert feed](https://nitter.net/whale_alert).
+   Uses Selenium with a headless Firefox browser to scrape large crypto transaction alerts (whale alerts) from a twitter page called **whale_alert** using **nitter**(https://nitter.net/whale_alert).
 It filters and extracts relevant data like transfer amounts, coins, and destination exchanges.

 2. **Whale Transfer Analyzer**
    Processes the scraped whale transfer data from CSV files, filters transfers from unknown wallets to exchanges, and analyzes short-term price impact using Binance's public API.
 This helps understand how whale movements affect price action in the minutes following a transfer.